ThiliniLivera/ThiliniLivera.github.io/README.txt

-This is the all the coding I did using HTML to create my website portfolio.
+This respiratory includes everything I used to create my website portfolio.
+I wrote the website in HTML and by using Visual Studio to write my code.